Diffusion Models with Double Guidance: Generate with aggregated datasets: Molecule Generation Tasks

-In this section, we compare DMDG and DMHG against a variety of baselines, which include methods that also manipulate the reverse process, such as DMIDG \cite{ye_2024_unified_guidance} and DMIHG.
-Our comparisons also cover CTRL \cite{zhao_2025_adding_cond_by_rl}, which leverages reinforcement learning to fine-tune a pretrained conditional diffusion model.
-We further evaluate four imputation-based methods, which first recover missing conditions and then train a CDM: regressor imputation, GAIN \cite{Yoon_2018_gain}, Forest Diffusion \cite{Jolicoeur_2024_forestdiffusion}, and KNN imputation.
-Details of all compared methods are provided in the Appendix~\ref{sec_compared_methods}.
+We compare DMDG and DMHG with a diverse set of baselines, including the CG-based DMIDG \cite{ye_2024_unified_guidance} and the CFG-based DMIHG.
+We also consider methods based on compositional score functions, such as Composition \cite{Liu_2022_compositional_diff}.
+In addition, we include CTRL \cite{zhao_2025_adding_cond_by_rl}, which leverages RL and ControlNet to fine-tune a pretrained conditional diffusion model.
+We further evaluate four imputation-based approaches, which first recover missing conditions in the aggregated datasets and then train a CDM: regressor imputation, GAIN \cite{Yoon_2018_gain}, Forest Diffusion \cite{Jolicoeur_2024_forestdiffusion}, and KNN imputation.
+All diffusion models operate in the latent space learned by COATI \cite{Kaufman_2024_COATI}, a powerful variational autoencoder (VAE).
+For each method, we generate 5{,}000 molecules, with their properties guided toward the midpoints of the specified intervals.
+A generation is considered successful if all the six molecular properties \textit{simultaneously} satisfy the constraints of Tasks~1 and~2.
+In addition, we evaluate the $W_2$ distances between the generated molecules and the target conditional distributions.
+Unless otherwise specified, all diffusion models use 18 sampling steps, following \citet{karras_edm}.
+Further details of the implementation and compared methods are provided in Appendix~\ref{sec_compared_methods}.